 Courses Recently Taught

-This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses.
+This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses- required for the major.
 Students are introduced to the processes of investigative biology and scientific writing.
-It is not designed to accompany any particular core lecture course.
 Laboratories cover topics presented in the core lecture courses, BIOL 115 and 116, and introduce a variety of techniques and topics, including field sampling, microscopy, PCR, gel electrophoresis, enzyme biochemistry, physiology, evolution and population biology.
 The course emphasizes the development of inquiry skills through active involvement in experimental design, data collection and management, statistical analysis, integration of results with information reported in the literature, and writing in a format appropriate for publication.
 The year culminates in six-week student-designed investigations that reinforce the research skills developed during the year.
-Evaluation is based on laboratory notebooks, lab performance, and scientific papers, as well as oral and written presentations summarizing the independent project.
-Enrollment is limited to 16 students in each section.
-Students enrolled in this course will be automatically added to BIOL 110Y for the spring semester.
+Evaluation is based on laboratory notebooks, lab performance and scientific papers, as well as oral and written presentations summarizing the independent project.
 Prerequisite: completion or concurrent enrollment in BIOL 115 or equivalent.
-Required for the major.

-This course will focus on the analysis of genomic and transcriptomic data obtained through next-generation sequencing technologies.
-Topics will include genome sequencing and assembly, polymorphism and variant analysis, population and evolutionary genomics, differential expression, co-expression networks and data visualization.
-Readings will largely be drawn from the primary literature, and will include a combination of methods articles and research articles that apply these methods to address biological questions.
-Students will carry out their own analyses by applying these methods to available datasets.
-Programming will mainly be done in R and unix; familiarity with R is expected.
-This can count either as an upper-level course in cellular/molecular biology or as an upper-level laboratory, and also serves as an intermediate level course in scientific computing.
-Prerequisite: BIOL 116 and either BIOL 109-110Y or STAT 106, or permission of instructor.
-May be offered in alternating years.
+This course focuses on the analysis of genomic and transcriptomic data obtained through next-generation sequencing technologies.
+Topics include genome sequencing and assembly, polymorphism and variant analysis, population and evolutionary genomics, differential expression, co-expression networks and data visualization.
+Readings are largely drawn from the primary literature and include a combination of methods articles and research articles that apply these methods to address biological questions.
+Students carry out their own analyses by applying these methods to available datasets.
+Programming is mainly done in R and unix; familiarity with R is expected.
+This counts toward an upper-level course in cellular/molecular biology or an upper-level laboratory, and also serves as an intermediate-level course in program in computing.
+Prerequisite: BIOL 116 and either BIOL 109-110Y or STAT 106.
+Offered in alternating years.